1. Overview

 6. Generate the changelog With a Maven Plugin

-Instead of writing the changelog file manually, we can use the Liquibase Maven plugin to generate one from an existing database and save ourselves a lot of work.
+Writing changelog files manually can be time-consuming and error-prone.
+Instead, we can use the Liquibase Maven plugin to generate one from an existing database and save ourselves a lot of work.

 6.1.
 Plugin Configuration